php/php-langspec/spec/04-basic-concepts.md

 unspecified, which means that the time and order of the reclamation of VStores and HStores is unspecified.

-A VStore's refcount is defined as the number of unreclaimed VSlots that point to the VStore.
+A VStore's *refcount* is defined as the number of unreclaimed VSlots that point to that VStore.
 Because the precise form of automatic memory management is not specified, a VStore's refcount at a given time may differ between conforming implementations due to VSlots, VStores, and HStores being reclaimed at different times.
 Despite the use of the term refcount, conforming implementations are not required to use a reference counting-based implementation for automatic memory management.

-**(dead)**: In some pictures, storage-location boxes are shown as (dead).
+In some pictures below, storage-location boxes are shown as **(dead)**.
 For a VStore or an HStore this indicates that the VStore or HStore is no longer reachable through any variable and is eligible for reclamation.
 For a VSlot, this indicates that the VSlot has been reclaimed or, in the case